Simtestlab/atlas/simtestlab/SoftwareSpecifiactions/ApplicationSoftware/Cell Balancing.md

 The balancing shall stop if the BMS detect a current high enough to compromise the relaxation (see relaxation parameters in Soc estimation).

+### c.
+Minimum soc level:

+The cells shall never balancing below a certain soc.
+If a cell has a soc lower than a certain threshold (e.g. 3%), it shall not balance in order to avoid depletion.
+Likewise, if a cell has a very low soc, the other cells should not balance below that threshold.

 ## 2. Balancing time estimate:

 ### a.
 Energy to be bled